Black Canyon of Gunnison: The Canyon with Just 33 Minutes of Daily Sunlight

 Cedar Point

-Cedar Point is also a place to see the Painted Wall, you need to take a small walk to the 303 yard road to reach the observation deck, but the angle of the Painted Wall is different, the Gunnison River seen here is more turbulent, and it is also worth a walk.
+Cedar Point is also a spot to view Painted Wall.
+It requires a short walk of 303 yards to reach the observation deck.
+However, the angle at which you see Painted Wall is different here.
+The Gunnison River you see from this point is more turbulent, making it well worth the visit.

 Dragon Point